Pabloo22/ask-youtube-playlists/README.md

 summarizing the relevant information.
 Models like GPT can be employed for this task.

 Our application will offer users the option to choose between the two question-answering modes, so we will implement both approaches.
-The CLI application will prompt users to input their questions and display results within the interface.
+The web application will prompt users to input their questions and display results within the interface.

 ## :books: Resources
-Resources and tutorials that we found useful for this project.
+Resources and tutorials that we have found useful for this project.

 ### :fire: PyTorch
 - **How to learn PyTorch?**: [YouTube, How to learn PyTorch?
 (3 easy steps) | 2021](https://www.youtube.com/watch?v=2n_uoGOPoVk)